 Smaller or younger stags tend not to threaten larger stags.
 The size and strength difference is too great, and the weaponry of the dominant stag too formidable.
 With age the antlers of mature stags become increasingly elongated and curved, enabling them to slash at the side of opponents more effectively, to debilitating and sometimes lethal effect.

 Younger animals simply don’t have what it takes to take on a mature stag, but when an equally matched stag appears battle is a real possibility.
 When a capable challenger decides to take on the local king the stags approach one but veer away at the last moment, and proceed in parallel.
 They size each other up, each calculating their odds of success, weighing the rewards against the potential damage they could sustain during the contest.
 Physical appearance is a factor, but also the size and shape of an opponent’s antlers and, crucially, the position of its tines or points.
-As well as extended tines for slashing, tines low on the antler, just above the top of the head help guard a stags eyes from gouging.
+As well as extended tines for slashing, tines low on the antler, just above the top of the head help guard a stags eyes against gouging.
 If the stag’s antlers don’t lock squarely in a clash eye loss can and does occur.

 If the stags decided to fight the lead animal turns sharply, dips his head and clashes with his rival.
-The bone jarring sound of clattering antlers emanates across the landscape, only marginally less noisy than the bellowing that preceded it.
+The bone-jarring sound of clattering antlers emanates across the landscape, only marginally less noisy than the bellowing that preceded it.
 A reverse form of tug of war ensues.
 Each stag using every ounce of strength and guile to gain ground as he attempts to oust his opponent in a deadly shoving match.
 The winner gets the chance to pass on his genes to the next generation; the loser gets nothing.
-In survival terms the stakes don’t get any higher.
-Eventually one stag will outmanoeuvre the other, either forcing his nemesis to retreat to avoid damage, or inflicting a wound that debilitates his opponent.
+In survival terms, the stakes don’t get any higher.
+Eventually, one stag will outmanoeuvre the other, either forcing his nemesis to retreat to avoid damage, or inflicting a wound that debilitates his opponent.
 Fatalities sometimes occur; for stags earning the right to breed is literally a matter of life or death.

 As the rut wanes towards the start of November, once triumphant bellows dwindle to increasingly hoarse croaks and eventually fade completely for another year.
 The stags that held their ground and mated successfully wind down after over a month of diligence, posturing and vocalising.
 In November, the park enters the dark winter months in silence.
 Stags can be seen sitting still or slumped down, recovering from the relentless exertion of the preceding month.
 The annual rut is perhaps the closest remnant we have to a primal wild Ireland, and is a wildlife event that every Irish person should experience in the flesh.